 A traditional budget considers your income and your expenses.
 You set aside $200 for food, $1,000 for your mortgage, $50 for your mobile phone, etc… Generally, you also budget for savings, in different categories, like a college fund, retirement account, or holiday budget.

-And then you blame yourself because the razor blade category is over budget by $0.30, re adjust the budget to buy more blades, then go through the stockpile of blades and leave that line at $0 for the next 6 months.
+And then you blame yourself or get yelled at by your spouse because the razor blade category is over budget by $0.30, re adjust the budget to buy more blades, then go through the stockpile of blades and leave that line at $0 for the next 6 months.

 I go the other way around, it doesn’t have to be so complicated.
 Money comes in, in general at the beginning of the month.
 This is the regular part of my income, the rent money from my tenants, etc. I know roughly how much will come in, and have several automated payments to make most of that money disappear from my current account.